 Amsterdam

-and the public sculpture of Lucien den Arend
+and public sculpture

 Amsterdam has been applying the open application procedure since the seventies.
 This means that Building projects are publicized in BK informatie, a magazine made available to artists.
 The artist can send documentation to the advisory committee who commissions a small number of the applicants to make a paid proposal.
 The most interesting one is chosen and this artist gets to make a final proposal which is put before the committee which advises the city council to give the green light.
 During the eighties Lucien den Arend applied for a number of projects and the result can be seen on these pages.